DS-RF/Yambo_examples/README.md

 The last command creates the file ypp.in, which is necessary to correct, insert the directory with quasi-particle correction and the k-pathway for plot.
 The corrected file [ypp.in](https://github.com/Dmitry-Skachkov/Yambo_examples/blob/main/Example_2/ypp.in)

+To interpolate the GW band structure:

+> ypp

+The output of the ypp code is with the data, which can be used to plot the band structure.